JessiDyess/c-2nd-lang-asst-01/README.md

+MY CODE IS AT THE END OF THE WORKSHEET

 # First programming assignment in C as a second language

 This is a tutorial-style assignment that assumes at least basic knowledge of another programming language such as Java or Python.
 In particular, it assumes familiarity with variables and data types, including arrays; common operators; conditionals and loops; functions, including `main`; and general program structure.